keithamoss/govhack-tools/index.md

 Trying to list all of the options for virtual server hosting would be a fool's errand, so here are just some of the most popular [IAAS](http://en.wikipedia.org/wiki/Infrastructure_as_a_service "Infrastructure as a service") and [PAAS](http://en.wikipedia.org/wiki/Platform_as_a_service "Platform as a service") options at the moment.

 Google offers two services in this space - [Google Compute Engine](https://cloud.google.com/compute/) (IAAS) and [Google App Engine](https://cloud.google.com/appengine/) (PAAS).
-If containerised application development on Docker is your thing they also have [Google Container Engine](https://cloud.google.com/container-engine/) (in alpha) available.
+If containerised application development on Docker is your thing they also have [Google Container Engine](https://cloud.google.com/container-engine/) available (in alpha testing).

 Speaking of Docker - [Joyent](https://www.joyent.com/) offers some pretty slick support for Docker along with its traditional [IAAS and PAAS offerings](https://www.joyent.com/partners).

-For smaller scale IAAS-type services both [DigitalOcean](https://www.digitalocean.com/) and [Linode](https://www.linode.com/) have great offerings from $5/month.
+For smaller scale IAAS-type services both [DigitalOcean](https://www.digitalocean.com/) and [Linode](https://www.linode.com/) have great offerings from a mere $5/month.

-We'd be remiss if we didn't mentions Microsoft's really rather excellent [Azure](http://azure.microsoft.com/en-gb/) IAAS/PAAS services.
+And of coure there's Microsoft's really rather excellent [Azure](http://azure.microsoft.com/en-gb/) services (IAAS/PAAS).
 You don't even need to be inside the .NET ecosystem to take advantage of them (though it does help a bit).

-Lastly, we have to mention [Heroku](https://www.heroku.com/) and its great PAAS offerings.
+Lastly, [Heroku](https://www.heroku.com/) has a great PAAS offering if you need some simple out-of-the-box software that's within their ecosystem.

+### A word on containerisation (Docker)

+Containerisation and, more specifcally [Docker](https://www.docker.com/), is [all the rage right now](http://thomason.io/why-containerization-is-a-key-enabling-technology-for-paas/).
+If you haven't really run across containerisation before then think of it like server virtualisation on steroids - i.e. In a plain text file you specify the OS you want, the software you'd like installed (Apache, Nginx, Python, whatever), how you want to configure that software, where to find your code (locally, straight from GitHub), and the result is a tiny virtualised server.

+Said tiny virtualised server can then be spun up in minutes either on your laptop, in the cloud, or on your team mate's laptops and all of you will have exactly the same build and configuration.
+Say goodybe to the headaches of different configurations between development and live applications!

+[Docker](https://www.docker.com/) is the best project in this space at the moment, and they're busy building a great ecosystem including [a marketplace for containers](https://hub.docker.com/) and [tools for orchestrating multiple containers together into more complex applications](https://docs.docker.com/compose/).

+And due to Docker's crazy levels of popularity all of the aforemetnioned cloud server providers (AWS, Google, Azure, ...) have Docker support built-in!

 ## Static website hosting